University Hospital Mainz, Germany

 Since 2010 he has also been Respiratory Clinical Lead for the NHS in the South West.

-St. Vincent’s University Hospital, Dublin, Ireland
+University College Dublin, St. Vincent’s Hospital Group, Dublin, Ireland

 University Hospital A. Gemelli, Catholic University of the Sacred Heart, Rome, Italy